-Set in a beautiful landscape in north-central Bulgaria, the city is also a great starting point for a handful of amazing day trips.
+The city is a great starting point for a handful of fantastic day trips in a beautiful landscape in north-central Bulgaria.
 If you have some time left after visiting all Veliko Tarnovo attractions listed above, you can rent a car and visit one or more of the destinations below.

 Roman Ruins Of Nicopolis Ad Istrum

 Its location is no coincidence, though.
-Nicopolis was on the crossroads of the two main roads in the Danubian Roman provinces, a major strategic point.
-The town expanded greatly and over time became fortified and contained numerous houses, religious buildings, and workshops.
+Nicopolis was on the crossroads of the two main roads in the Danubian Roman provinces, a central strategic point.
+The town expanded greatly and, over time, became fortified and contained numerous houses, religious buildings, and workshops.

-Visitors can explore the ruins of this once-bustling Roman town, a hotspot for people fascinated by Roman history in northern Bulgaria.
+Visitors can explore this once-bustling Roman town ruins, a hotspot for people fascinated by Roman history in northern Bulgaria.

 The gorgeous Krushuna Waterfalls are about 80 kilometers to the northwest of Veliko Tarnovo, near the village of Krushuna and Krushuna National Park.
 They’re a super-popular destination because of their setting amid lush woodland scenery and travertine pools and cascades, which are so characteristic of the Balkans.
-Famous examples of those are Plitvice Lakes National Park in Croatia and the Kravica Waterfall in Bosnia and Herzegovina.
+Those famous examples are Plitvice Lakes National Park in Croatia and the Kravica Waterfall in Bosnia and Herzegovina.

 A hiking trail leads to the cave where the springs are located.

-Although it’s technically a part of the Veliko Tarnovo municipality, the village of Arbanasi has so much to offer that it deserves at least a full afternoon.
-It’s only 4 kilometers from the city center but set on a high plateau; it’s definitely its own community.
+Although it’s technically a part of the Veliko Tarnovo municipality, the village of Arbanasi has so much to offer that it deserves at least an entire afternoon.
+It’s only 4 kilometers from the city center but set on a high plateau; it’s its own community.

 Central Balkan National Park

 This magnificent park also encompasses nine nature reserves, whose ancient beech forests are part of UNESCO’s Primeval Beech Forests World Heritage Site.
-You’re in for some of the best hiking, cycling, and horseback riding in the Balkans when you visit this national park.
-Wildlife watching is also particularly great here, the park being home to wolves, wild goats, otters, royal eagles, and various other alpine birds.
+When you visit this national park, you’re in for some of the Balkans’ best hiking, cycling, and horseback riding.
+Wildlife watching is also particularly excellent here, the park being home to wolves, wild goats, otters, royal eagles, and other alpine birds.
 There are sheer rock cliffs, impressive waterfalls, wooded valleys, grassy mountain ridges, and empty peaks.